wp-plugins/huzzaz-video-gallery/readme.txt

 1. Upload `huzzaz.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in the WordPress admin panel
-1. Place the shortcode on any page of blog post: [huzzaz id="collection-id" vpp="?" height="?"] in your templates
+1. Place the shortcode on any page of blog post:
+[huzzaz id="collection-id" vpp="?" height="?"]

 example: [huzzaz id="infinitylist" vpp="16" height="1700"]